Kiberchaika/The_Blackbird_Dataset/README.md

 # Blackbird Dataset Manager

-A Python package for managing, synchronizing, and analyzing music datasets with multiple components.
+A tool for managing music datasets with multiple components, supporting efficient synchronization and component management.

 ## Features